 Introducing the Point of Sale (POS) system is an essential stage in your development process.
 The success of your launch will dramatically impact the adoption rate.

-You may reach potential clients with the aid of a well-thought-out marketing strategy, which can also teach you how to build a point of sale system that caters to their particular requirements.
-According to Statista, the US POS terminal industry would grow from 2024 to 2029 at a rate of 15 billion USD.
+You may reach potential clients with the aid of a well-thought-out marketing strategy, which can also teach you how to build a point-of-sale system that caters to their particular requirements.
+According to Statista, the US POS terminal industry will grow from 2024 to 2029 at a rate of 15 billion USD.

 Identifying Target Customers

-• Demographics: Focus on particular areas like restaurants, retail industry, and e-commerce.
+• Demographics: Focus on particular areas like restaurants, the retail industry, and e-commerce.

 • Business Size: Focus on small-medium business requirements (SMEs) that could be gained by converting to an electronic contactless payment system.